 What is malai kofta?

 There are various versions of making this dish.
-The recipe of malai kofta that is shared here is not mughalai malai kofta which is served in white gravy.
+The recipe of malai kofta shared here is not Mughlai malai kofta that is served in white gravy.

 To make the koftas, Firstly mash together paneer, boiled potato, salt, herbs & spice powders.
 Then to absorb the excess moisture sprinkle some corn flour.
 Then bind the mixture together to a ball and then make small paneer koftas.